ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 yield interoperable tools between offerings from different vendors.

 The interface presented in this section might be too complex for manufacturers of HSMs with limited capabilities such as smartcards or personal ID tokens.
-For devices with limited capabilities, a fix attestation message endorsed by the vendor might be installed during manufacturing.
+For devices with limited capabilities, a fix evidence message endorsed by the vendor might be installed during manufacturing.
 Other approaches for constrained HSMs might be to report entities and attributes that are fixed or offer limited variations.

-On the other hand, an enterprise grade HSM with the capability to hold a large number of private keys is expected to be capable of generating attestation messages catered to the specific constraints imposed by a Verifier and without exposing extraneous information.
-The aim of the request interface is to provide the means to select and report specific information in an attestation message.
+On the other hand, an enterprise grade HSM with the capability to hold a large number of private keys is expected to be capable of generating
+PKIX evidence catered to the specific constraints imposed by a Verifier and without exposing extraneous information.
+The aim of the request interface is to provide the means to select and report specific information in the generated PKIX evidence.

 This section introduces the role of "Presenter" as shown in {{fig-arch}}.
-The Presenter is the role that initiates the generation of an attestation message.
-Since HSMs are generally servers (client/server relationship) or slaves (master/slave relationship), an entity is required to launch the process of creating the attestation message and capturing its results.
-The results are then forwarded to the Verifier.
+The Presenter is the role that initiates the generation of PKIX evidence.
+Since HSMs are generally servers (client/server relationship) or slaves (master/slave relationship), an entity is required to launch the process of creating the evidence.
+This evidence is then forwarded to a Verifier.

 ~~~aasvg
 +-----------------------------+